-- Triglycerides: These are fats found in the blood, which provide excess calories to help cells function; drinking alcohol, particularly beer or liquor, can increase the amount of these fats in a negative way.
-Too many triglycerides can lead to hardening of the artery walls, increasing the potential of heart disease or stroke.
+These are fats found in the blood, which provide excess calories to help cells function; drinking alcohol, particularly beer or liquor, can increase the amount of these fats in a negative way.
+Too many triglycerides can lead to hardening of the artery walls, increasing the potential of heart disease or stroke1.

-- Diabetes: Alcohol interferes with the liver’s ability to release glucose, causing hypoglycemia or low blood sugar.
+Alcohol interferes with the liver’s ability to release glucose, causing hypoglycemia or low blood sugar2.
 This can induce diabetes in people who are prone to the condition, or it can make diabetes worse in people who are already receiving treatment.

-- Blood pressure: Changes to the sympathetic nervous system when a person drinks excessively can raise blood pressure.
-While this is a temporary situation, consistent heavy drinking regularly raises blood pressure, and eventually, the condition becomes chronic.
+Changes to the sympathetic nervous system when a person drinks excessively can raise blood pressure.
+While this is a temporary situation, consistent heavy drinking regularly raises blood pressure, and eventually, the condition becomes chronic3.